Financial Aid

 College Reading I (READ 0913) and College Reading II (READ 0923) are graded as A through C and NC.
 Thus, while successful completion of the courses results in quality points and impacts the student's GPA, an NC grade does not.
 The pre-licensure B.S.N. program uses a grading scale different from other programs of the college.
 Consistent with other nursing programs, the grading scale requires students to earn 77 percent or higher to be awarded a C or better.
 The pre-licensure B.S.N. program uses the following grading scale: A = 93-100 percent, B = 85-92 percent, C = 77-84 percent, D = 70-76 percent, F = 69 percent or lower.
 Grades will be rounded.
 The FA grade may be assigned according to college policy.

-Students are advised to refer to course syllabi for academic standards and grading information that may vary across programs and courses.
+Graduate courses may have grading scales that are different from those stated here.
+Students are advised to refer to course syllabi for academic standards and grading information.

 Midterm Grade Reports

 Midterm grades are submitted electronically at midterm of each semester according to the deadline issued by the Registrar's Office.
 Midterm grades are not part of the student's permanent record.
-All students may view their midterm grades online through BannerWeb.
+All students may view their midterm grades online through BannerWeb or MyLWC.

 Semester End Grade Reports

 All final grades are reported to the Registrar's Office at the end of each semester.
-All students may view their end of semester grade reports online through BannerWeb.
+All students may view their end of semester grade reports online through BannerWeb, DegreeWorks, or MyLWC.

 Incomplete Grades